31 Jan What we can learn about peak performance from Bruce Springsteen

 What are you doing to encourage your learners to play to their strengths?

 It was tough to pick just three takeaways from a lifetime of learnings.
-But if you’re serious about driving peak performance in your learners, I would highly recommend Born to Run as a great source of stories to motivate learners of any age.
+But if you’re serious about driving peak performance and activating behavior change in your learners, I would highly recommend Born to Run as a great source of stories to motivate learners of any age.
 And if it inspires you to pump up the volume on a few tracks and do some air guitaring in your lounge, that won’t hurt either.